C62CD800396322B1851AF5F8/tank/README.md

 # tank
 Tank game to learn SFML and C++
+The way textures are loaded is specific to MacOS X.

 ## Game concept
 tanks are fighting in an arena.
 Their bullets can bounce on the external walls, but are stopped when hitting objects in the arena, be it a tank or an obstacle.